 · Dayton is home to Wright-Patterson Air Force Base, the U.S. Air Force Research Labs and the center for Air Force acquisitions

-· At the turn of the 20th century Dayton had more inventions per capita than any other city in the U.S. Dayton inventions range from Inventions range from the airplane, the cash register, Freon and the electric car starter to the pop-top can and the ice cube tray
+· At the turn of the 20th century.
+Dayton had more inventions per capita than any other city in the U.S. Dayton inventions range from the airplane, the cash register, Freon and the electric car starter to the pop-top can and the ice cube tray.

 · The National Museum of the U.S. Air Force is the world’s largest and oldest military aviation museum and Ohio’s most-visited free tourist attraction.
-The free Museum, has four hangars, and 19 acres of enclosed exhibit space featuring over 360 aerospace vehicles.
-You can board and tour four of nine Presidential Airplanes including the plane (SAM26000) that flew J.F.K's body back from Dallas and on which Lyndon Johnson was sworn in as President.
-Enjoy flight simulators, a NASA Space Shuttle you can board and tour, STEM challenge centers, an incredible gift shop, the Air Force Theatre showing movies each day on an 80' x 60' screen, or the museum's cafeteria.
+The Museum has four hangars, and 19 acres of enclosed exhibit space featuring over 360 aerospace vehicles.
+You can board and tour four of nine Presidential Airplanes including the plane (SAM26000) that flew J.F.K.'s body back from Dallas and on which Lyndon Johnson was sworn in as President.
+See the spectacular Memphis Belle, enjoy flight simulators, a NASA Space Shuttle you can board and tour, STEM challenge centers, an incredible gift shop, the Air Force Theatre showing movies each day on an 80' x 60' screen, or the museum's cafeteria.

 - Dayton has the nation's largest network of paved trails---340+.
 Great for cycling, hiking, roller-blading and more!

 · Dayton is the home to funk music and bands such as The Ohio Players, and the Funk Museum.

 · Dayton has a National Park!—The Dayton Aviation Heritage National Historical Park, a must-see Dayton attraction, celebrates the ingenuity and innovation of three exceptional Dayton residents and childhood friends: Wilbur Wright, Orville Wright and Paul Laurence Dunbar.